 Really, this definition makes sense as long as the states form a convex space.

-To define when one state gives at least as much information as another (the partial order from the Idea section), let mean that the mutual information? equals the entropy , or equivalently that the conditional entropy is zero.
+To define when one state gives at least as much information as another (the partial order from the Idea section), let mean that the mutual information? equals the entropy , or equivalently that the conditional entropy? is zero.
 (In the classical case, this partial order is attributed to Shannon (1953), which I have not read, by Li & Chong (2011), which I have only skimmed.)
 The maximal elements under this partial order should be precisely the pure states, but the direct definition of pure states is much simpler.

-I need to check this claim. —Toby
+I need to check whether these are equivalent on any -algebra. —Toby

 If is the algebra of continuous complex-valued functions on some compactum , then the pure states on correspond precisely to the points in ; so pure states here are the states of classical mechanics (at least for a compact phase space).
 The mixed states, however, correspond more generally to Radon probability measures on , with the pure states as the Dirac delta measure?s.